Greta Thunberg

+Following the growth of the school strike movement, Thunberg became an internationally known figure through speeches, protests, and participation in climate demonstrations in Europe and elsewhere.
+She has addressed political leaders and taken part in major climate-related events, and her activism has been widely covered by international media, drawing both support and criticism.
+She has also broadened her focus to include human rights and global justice, voicing support for Ukraine, Palestine, Armenia, Cuba and Western Sahara.
+In 2025, Thunberg twice joined a humanitarian flotilla bound for the Gaza Strip, which drew international attention and political controversy.

 Thunberg has been credited with sparking the "Greta effect", influencing environmental awareness and youth engagement worldwide.
-She has received numerous honors, including inclusion in Times 100 Most Influential People and being named Person of the Year in 2019.
+Supporters credit her with increasing public attention to climate issues and youth activism, while critics have questioned her rhetoric, methods, and role in political debate.
+Thunberg has consistently stated that her actions are guided by published climate research and policy targets.
+She has received numerous honours, including inclusion in Times 100 Most Influential People and being named Person of the Year in 2019.

 Early life

 Greta Tintin Eleonora Ernman Thunberg was born on 3 January 2003, in Stockholm, Sweden, to opera singer Malena Ernman and actor Svante Thunberg.
 Her paternal grandfather was actor and director Olof Thunberg.
 As explained by The Week, "with a thespian father" and singer mother, "it is perhaps unsurprising that [Thunberg] has a slightly unusual name....
 Thunberg shares her second name with the adventuring creation of Belgian cartoonist Georges Remi, better known as Hergé."
 She has a younger sister, Beata.

 Thunberg says she first heard about climate change in 2011, when she was eight years old, and could not understand why so little was being done about it.
 The situation depressed her, and as a result, at the age of 11, she largely stopped talking, severely restricted her eating, and lost 10 kg in two months.
 Eventually, she was diagnosed with Asperger syndrome, obsessive–compulsive disorder (OCD), and selective mutism.
 In one of her first speeches demanding climate action, Thunberg described her selective mutism as meaning she "only speaks when necessary".
-She struggled with depression for almost four years before she began her school strike campaign.
+She struggled with depression for almost four years before she began her school strike campaign and mentions being bipolar in her Instagram bio.
 When she started protesting, her parents did not support her activism.
 Her father said he did not like her missing school but added: "[We] respect that she wants to make a stand.
 She can either sit at home and be really unhappy, or protest and be happy."

 I was diagnosed with Asperger's syndrome, OCD and selective mutism.
 That basically means I only speak when I think it's necessary.
 Now is one of those moments.